g0tmk/dotfiles-linux/README.md

  - `time_shell_command` runs a shell command 1000 times and shows its average runtime
  - `volume [set | increase | decrease] percent` or `volume toggle` to set volume
  - some more niche ones
+   - `desktop_log` outputs a list of system issues/things that need action. used by conky
    - `dwarf_fortress` to launch dwarf fortress with some basic command line options
    - `game_on_bpc` to wake up my desktop and log in remotely via parsec once it is up
    - `wake_bpc` tells the router to send a WoL packet to my desktop. used by game_on_bpc